-I will concentrate in this first pest report on problems that are common when a grower simply tries to push a crop too early.
+I will concentrate in this first pest report for 2017 on problems that are common when a grower simply tries to push a crop too early.
 Basically the recommendation will be to calm down, sit tight, and wait for the soil and air to be more hospitable to tender crops.
 Of course, I don’t follow my own advice and I push everything.
-My peas are sitting under a few inches of snow!
+My peas often end up sitting under a few inches of snow!

 Now is the time to be aware of the problem.
 Seedcorn maggot larvae feed on seeds and young seedlings of many crops (corn, beans, beets, peas, spinach, onions, cole crops, etc.).
 The first symptoms are usually poor germination (or failure of seedlings to emerge), or wilting transplants that have lost their roots to feeding.
 Symptoms can be difficult to distinguish from other problems, such as damping off due to Pythium or other soilborne fungi (see below), or wireworm feeding.
-Also, symptoms are similar to damage caused by the cabbage or onion maggot, which I will discuss a bit later in the season when it is time to plant those crops.
+At least until you dig around a bit and find the maggots.

-If seedcorn maggots are the culprit, maggots can usually be found in the soil around and inside seedlings and seeds.
-The seedcorn maggot is yellow-white, 1/4 inch long, legless, with a wedge-shaped head.
 The adults look like small houseflies.
-Seedcorn maggots overwinter in the soil as pupae.
-In early spring, the adults emerge and lay eggs where they smell organic matter, such as compost or manure you added to a field, decaying seeds (or maybe even soybean meal that you added as a fertilizer), etc. The eggs hatch within 2-4 days at soil temperatures of 50F.
-Research has shown that peak emergence of the first three generations occur when 200, 600 and 1000 degree days have accumulated.
+The season’s last generation of adults lay eggs that hatch into maggots, which feed for a while and then pupate.
+They overwinter in the soil as pupae.
+In early spring, the adults emerge and lay eggs either at the base of their favorite plants, or in the case of the seed corn maggot, where they smell organic matter, such as compost or manure you added to a field, decaying seeds (or as mentioned above, maybe even soybean meal that you added as a fertilizer), etc. The eggs hatch within 2-4 days at soil temperatures of 50F.
+Research has shown that peak emergence of the first three generations of seed corn maggot occur when 200, 600 and 1000 degree days have accumulated.
 Degree days are calculated on a daily basis by using the formula: (Max temp – Min temp)/2 – 39F.

 The first generation usually causes the most damage.
-The adults prefer to lay eggs in wet soil that is rich in organic matter.
+The adults prefer to lay eggs in wet soil.
 Crop seeds that germinate slowly are more vulnerable to attack.
-Crops that are planted in wet, and or cool soil, may be especially susceptible to damage because of slow germinsation.
+Crops that are planted in wet, and or cool soil, may be especially susceptible to damage because of slow growth.
 Two years ago my earliest planted spinach seedlings wilted within a week of transplanting.
 When I pulled one up for examination I saw that it was swarming with maggots.
-This year I covered the early planting with row cover to keep the adult flies away.
+I now cover the early plantings with row cover to keep the adult flies away.

 By the time you see damage, it is too late to control the problem using either cultural or chemical methods.
 Prevention is the key.